-1 Introduction
+1. Introduction

 The traditional sources of volumetric data are simulations as well as data acquisition devices on uniform (Cartesian) lattices.
-In an effort to study larger and more complex problems, there has been a move toward nonuniform data representation, since they offer a way of adapting the measure location (or sample points) according to the importance (variance) of the data.
-Examples include a) simple data loss during data communication in sensor networks, b) Doppler measurements or other novel acquisition models (polar or spiral) for tomography and magnetic resonance imaging, and c) adaptive and moving mesh approaches in mathematical simulations in the physical sciences.
+In an effort to study larger and more complex problems, there has been a move toward non-uniform data representations, since they offer a way of adapting the measure location (or sample points) according to the importance (variance) of the data.
+Examples include a) simple data loss during data communication in sensor networks, b) Doppler measurements or other novel acquisition models (polar or spiral) for tomography and magnetic resonance imaging, c) adaptive and moving mesh approaches in mathematical simulations in the physical sciences, and d) particle simulations.

 While the acquisition of data on non-uniform grids has become wide-spread, the available tools for processing, filtering, analysis, and rendering of data are most efficient on uniform representations.
-Hence, there are two competing efforts to deal with non-uniform data: a) create novel and efficient tools that directly work on them, or b) convert the non-uniform representation into an efficient intermediate uniform representation and apply standard tools.
+We do not make use of the explicit neighborhood information in non-uniform grids in this work and hence they are used like point-sets.
+There are two competing efforts to deal with non-uniform data: a) create novel and efficient tools that directly work on them, or b) convert the non-uniform representation into an efficient intermediate uniform representation and apply standard tools.
 Both approaches have advantages and disadvantages.
 In this paper we make a contribution towards the latter approach.
 Among other things, this will allow us to better exploit the capabilities of modern GPUs.
 In Section 2 we will contrast these two approaches further and review alternative works.

-In order to find the best way to capture the non-uniform data onto a uniform grid, we first need to analyze the nature of the given data.
-While one reason for nonuniformity is the ability to capture different scales of information density (e.g. mathematical simulation of shock waves), another reason for non-uniform data representations could come from imprecise measurement devices (e.g. ultrasound) or sparse representations (e.g. compressive sensing).
-While in the former case multiresolution representations might be most suitable, in the latter case a single flat representation might be all that is needed.
-Therefore, we develop some heuristics, based on a statistical analysis, to adapt to either scenario.
+In order to find the best way to transform the non-uniform data onto a uniform grid, we first need to analyze the nature of the given data.
+One reason for non-uniformity is the ability to capture different scales of information density (e.g. mathematical simulation of shock waves).
+Another reason for non-uniform data representations could come from imprecise measurement devices (e.g. ultrasound) or sparse representations (e.g. compressive sensing).
+While in the former case multi-resolution representations might be most suitable, in the latter case a single resolution representation might be all what is needed.
+Therefore, we develop some heuristics, based on a statistical analysis, to adapt to each scenario.

-In this paper we propose a uniform representation consisting of B-spline coefficients which define a $C^2$ continuous function across the whole volume.
+In this paper we propose a uniform representation consisting of B-spline coefficients which define a C^2 continuous function across the whole volume.
 Our main contributions are: a) a statistical approach for selecting the resolution of reconstruction for non-uniform datasets (Section 4.1), b) a bottom-up multi-resolution pyramid (Section 4.2), c) a novel top-down adaptive multi-resolution scheme (Section 4.3), and d) a novel hybrid regularization functional for the variational approach leading to improved accuracy (Section 5).